Whoistolu/Whoistolu/README.md

 - 👯 I’m looking to collaborate on great projects.
 - :computer: Language stack: Ruby on Rails and ReactJS.
 - :book: I am a book lover.
-- ⚡ Fun fact: I love to play video games..
+- ⚡ Fun fact: I love to play video games.

 ## Stats